Xetibo/ReSet-Doc/sections/appendix/CI.typ

 On the backend there are initial tests, but those cannot be run on the build system either as they rely on hardware features(Wi-Fi, Bluetooth, audio), which cannot be provided appropriately within a test environment.
-In @Testing, a plan for a mock system is explained for the continuation of work.
+In @Testing, a plan for a mock system is explained for future works.

 The second workflow for ReSet is more complicated, as it requires different Linux version in order to provide easy packaging of ReSet.
 For ReSet, five